clhedrick/kerberos/README.md

 What do we do about users who need to run cron jobs or daemons?
 Our students often have assignments that require this.
 The usual answer is a keytable.
 But if someone becomes root, they can take anyone's keytable.
-And having a user's key table permanetly exposes them on all systems.
+And having a user's key table permanently exposes them on all systems.

 So instead kgetcred works with a server (credserv) to issue tickets